Home pageBellringing Talks & lectures Fell walking Settle - Carlisle Metal sculpture Brickwork Interesting journeys Ergonomics The rest Site map

 Ludgrove Lane

-You approach Ludgrove Lane along a path through the field in front of Lucas Hospital, which was ploughed a few years ago to encourage wild flowers, many of which are now flourishing.
-Turn left along the lane, which is a tarmac drive giving access to both Ludgrove Farm and Ludgrove School.
+After the meadow turn left along the lane, which is a tarmac drive giving access to both Ludgrove Farm and Ludgrove School.
 You can walk or cycle along it from Finchampstead Road to Easthampstead Road, but a gate in the middle ensures that vehicles only use it for access.
 This first walk follows it for a short way, almost as far as the farm.

 PICT01105.JPG